talosdigital/u-css/src/001-float-property/README.md

 1. A horizontal nav bar menu.
 2. Two columns below nav bar.
-3. In the fist column created, float an image with text wrapping it.
+3. In the first column created, float an image with text wrapping it.
 4. Below columns created, do a gallery of images.

 The distribution of this example looks like: